Thai Grilled Chicken Recipe

-I’ve found the key to getting the most flavor out of this Thai grilled chicken recipe is to continue brushing the marinade on the chicken at every step.
+For example with this recipe, I’ve found the key to getting the most flavor out of this Thai grilled chicken is to continue brushing the marinade on the chicken at every step.
 So after you grill one side, flip the chicken and brush with the marinade again.
 Once the chicken comes off the grill, brush with the marinade once more.

 There ya go!
 Delicious, bright, tangy, flavorful and healthy Thai grilled chicken that will totally wow your friends at your next BBQ.
 Say goodbye to boring boneless, skinless chicken breast and embrace flavor!

 What to serve with this recipe?
 Check out my Coconut Milk Thai Greens recipe that pairs perfectly with this Thai Grilled Chicken–you can see a little of the delicious side peeking out in the above photo.
 It tastes even better than it looks! 🙂